About Spiritex Fabric

 IS THE FABRIC PRE SHRUNK?

 No. All of our fabric is pre-finished but not pre-shrunk.
 We recommend performing a shrink test on all fabric before making a marker.
 As fabric shrinkage varies based on style, a general average for shrink on all fabrics is 5-7%.
+The only exception to this is our Heavyweight Thermal which tends to have shrinkage of 10-15%.
+We can provide shrinkage results for full rolls; any yardage less will require a customer-ran shrink test.
 For minimal shrink, wash cold & tumble dry low.

 WHAT IS RECYCLED PET?